MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMThirdPartyUpdateCatalog.md

 ### -InputObject

 Specify an object for the third-party updates catalog to change.
+To get this object, use the [Get-CMThirdPartyUpdateCatalog](Get-CMThirdPartyUpdateCatalog.md) cmdlet.

 ```yaml
 Type: IResultObject